santiment/academy/src/docs/metrics/nvt/index.md

 the current stock price is low relative to earnings and possibly undervalued.

-As crypto assets are not companies we don't know their earnings, so Transaction Volume is often used as a proxy for the blockchain's underlying value.
+As crypto assets are not companies, their earnings are not known , so Transaction Volume is often used as a proxy for the blockchain's underlying value.

-As such, the typical formula for NVT is the following:

-_NVT = Daily Market Cap / Daily Transaction Volume_

-Since Daily Trx Volume gets rather noisy and often includes duplicate transactions, it's not an ideal measure of a network's economic activity.
-That's why at Santiment we calculate NVT using Daily Trx Volume, but also by using Daily Token Circulation instead, which filters out excess transactions and provides a cleaner overview of a blockchain's daily transaction throughput.
+Since Transaction Volume gets rather noisy and often includes duplicate transactions (sending 10 ETH to a deposit address which then sends them to the exchange hot wallet counts as 20 ETH Transaction Volume even though it's the same 10 ETH being transacted), it's not an ideal measure of a network's economic activity.
+That's why at Santiment we calculate NVT using Daily Trx Volume, but also by using [Circulation](/metrics/circulation) instead, which filters out excess transactions and provides a cleaner overview of a blockchain's daily transaction throughput.
 You'll find both approaches plotted on the graph and can choose which one you prefer.

 As with P/E, a high NVT indicates that an asset's network valuation is higher than the value being transmitted on the network.
 In other words,